Privacy policy

 What is the legal basis for this processing?

-The legal basis that legitimises this data processing is the legitimate interest of the Data Controller.
-Our interest lies in being able to use the information on the use of the Service in aggregate form in order to know the impact and usefulness of the Programmes and contents, as well as to be able to correct and improve the Service, to make it easy to use and safe for our Users and to respond to their real needs.
-We inform Users that we have carried out a weighting analysis to assess whether we could indeed carry out this processing on the basis of our legitimate interest.
-Users may request us to do so through the contact details indicated.
-However, we advance some of the main conclusions of this analysis as follows: the performance of statistical analysis represents a real interest for us that is entirely lawful, is proportionate because there are no less invasive measures that allow us to develop our interest, does not represent harm to you and, moreover, is standard practice in the industry.
+The legal basis that legitimizes this data processing is the Responsible party's legitimate interest.
+Our interest lies in being able to use the Service usage information in an aggregate manner to understand the impact and utility of the Programs, Courses with Limited Places, Courses with Unlimited Places, and Content, as well as being able to correct and improve the Service, make it user-friendly and safe for our Users, and so it meets their actual needs.
+We inform Users that we have carried out a weighting analysis to assess whether we could actually carry out this treatment on the basis of our legitimate interest.
+Users can request this through the contact information indicated.
+However, we anticipate some of the main conclusions of this analysis as follows: the performance of statistical analysis represents a genuine interest for us that is entirely lawful, is proportionate because there are no less invasive measures that would allow us to pursue our interest, does not represent harm to you and, moreover, is a common practice in the sector.

 What is the legal basis for this processing?